Home Theories Status quo bias

 Just assume that you're in your favourite restaurant thinking about your favourite dish to order.
 Then you see a new dish included in the menu which seems so mouthwatering, yet you choose to go with the same old favourite because you know that dish will never make you disappointed, but always make you fully content.
 Even in such a situation, you have a great possibility of missing out a delicious experience.

-How to avoid or covert Status Quo Bias for maximum benefit in web designing?
+How to avoid or covert Status Quo Bias

 1. Do not incorporate major changes to the design of the website